-There are many rules governing the notice needed for ending tenancy agreements and applying for eviction orders from the court.
+There are many rules about the notice needed for ending tenancy agreements and applying for eviction orders from the court.
 The rules cover the length of notice needed, the form in which it must be given and the dates on which it must take effect.

-What happens if you leave without giving proper notice
+If you leave without giving proper notice

-- up to the end of the tenancy agreement if you did not give any notice at all.
+- up to the end of the tenancy agreement - if you did not give any notice at all.

 4th Floor, Scotiabank House

 Advice helpline: 0808 800 4444 (Monday to Friday, 9am to 5pm)

 Main switchboard (does not give advice): 0344 515 2000 (Monday to Friday, 9am to 6pm)